redbrick/sistem/content/about/_index.md

 Areas we are interested in:

-* Software development
+* Software Development
 * Security
 * Networks
-* Dare I say DevOps??
+* Site Reliability Engineer

 ---